with Bita Jenkins and Moses Brown

 To reserve the Maya Tulum airport shuttle please CLICK HERE.

-Refunds and Cancellations: Refund less deposit ($495) before October 1, 2020.
-No refunds after October 1, 2020.
+Refunds and Cancellations: Refund less deposit ($495) before October 1, 2021.
+No refunds after October 1, 2021.
 In case of cancellation, you may transfer your deposit or your reservation to another person as long as you notify One Yoga Global 21+ days in advance.
-Due to arrangements made with our vacation hosts, there can be no exceptions to this policy.

 If you place a deposit, the balance due will be set to charge in equal installments starting the month after deposit through October 2020, unless other arrangements are made.
 Participants will be required to sign the application and liability waiver to participate on this trip.